 Health insurance typically covers a range of costs related to motorcycle accident injuries, including the following:

-- Hospitalization: Costs for staying in a hospital, including room charges, nursing care, and medications
+- Hospitalization: Costs for staying in a hospital, including room charges, nursing care, and medications.

-- Surgery: Expenses for surgical procedures required due to injuries sustained in the accident
+- Surgery: Expenses for surgical procedures required due to injuries sustained in the accident.

-- Medical Tests: Costs for diagnostic tests, such as X-rays, MRIs, and lab work
+- Medical tests: Costs for diagnostic tests, such as X-rays, MRIs, and lab work.

-- Prescription Medications: Coverage for medications prescribed to treat injuries or manage pain
+- Prescription medications: Coverage for medications prescribed to treat injuries or manage pain.

-- Doctor Visits: Charges for visits to physicians, specialists, and other healthcare providers involved in treatment
+- Doctor visits: Charges for visits to physicians, specialists, and other healthcare providers involved in treatment.

-- Physical Therapy: Costs associated with physical therapy sessions and rehabilitation
+- Physical therapy: Costs associated with physical therapy sessions and rehabilitation.

 Specific coverage details can vary depending on the individual's plan.
 Policyholders should review their insurance documents or contact their insurance providers to understand the exact coverage limits, deductibles, copayments, and exclusions that may apply to motorcycle accident injuries.